julianritchey/project-3/project_walkthrough.md

 ## Dashboard page

 ![Portfolio planner page](miscellaneous/idv3_dashboard_page.png)
-The `Dashboard` link in the navbar takes users to the _Dashboard_ page (undeveloped) where they are provided a simple welcome card.
+The `Dashboard` link in the navbar takes users to the _Dashboard_ page (undeveloped) where they are currently provided a simple welcome card.

 ## Get tokens page